 Physical Self-Rehabilitation at Home

 Keeping your physical health at its peak is an important aspect of self-rehabilitation once treatment is over.
 The best changes you can make to your lifestyle in order to support your physical health in recovery is the implementation of a balanced diet and regular exercise.
+Many treatment programs offer nutritional therapy or classes—if those are offered, take notes and incorporate those suggestions into your daily life when you get home.
+It doesn’t have to be an overnight matter, or an “all or nothing” mentality—even small steps toward better care can make a huge difference in your physical, as well as mental and emotional, wellbeing.

 If your substance abuse was linked to a chronic illness— muscle pain, for example— you’ll need to find alternate ways to treat and cope with it.
 Your support system and the team at your recovery center can help you do this.